As many have requested, here are my top 5 secrets to business success!

 This simple sentence triggered so many thoughts in my head and really changed the way I do business completely.
 Think about it: you can’t imagine an owner of multi-million pound pancake factory who spends 5 days a week baking these pancakes.
 He just wouldn’t do it.
 He needs to run the business!

-So, 2 years ago I stopped doing lashes, I stopped doing teaching, I stopped replying to messages on Facebook and Instagram, I stopped doing everything.
+So, 2 years ago I stopped doing lashes, I stopped doing the teaching, I stopped replying to messages on Facebook and Instagram, I stopped doing everything.
 That’s not my job.
-That’s the job for my employees.
+That’s the job of my employees.
 My role in the company – to move it forward, to develop it.
-My job is to think.
+My job is to think about.

 4. Never stop learning.

-Over the past few years I’ve read thousands of articles, hundreds of books and watched enormous amount of YouTube videos.
-All business related.
+Over the past few years, I’ve read thousands of articles, hundreds of books and watched an enormous amount of YouTube videos.
+All business-related.

-First, I learnt about lash application, then I learnt about salon customer service, then I learnt about social media marketing and so on.
+First, I learnt about the lash application, then I learned about salon customer service, then I learned about social media marketing and so on.
 Every single day of my life I learn something new and this is something which I feel is extremely important for my business.
 I always aim to learn something I can implement straight away.